A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Finite irreps

-Finite representations of $SL_2(\mathbb{C})$ cannot be unitary (except the trivial one), because it is a simply connected non-compact Lie group.
+The finite representations of \SL cannot be unitary (except the trivial one), because it is a non-compact semisimple Lie group.
 If we want unitary representations, we shall turn to infinite ones.